foureyes/csci-ua.0480-spring2018-008/homework/02-yelp.markdown

     ```==========
 url:  `https://some.domain/and/path/to/file.json
 ==========```
-* Finally, print out the result of calling `processAirBnbData` on the parsed response
+* Finally, print out the result of calling `processYelpData` on the parsed response

 When you run your report again, the output should looks similar to your previous version, though some of the data will be different.